arpinum-oss/shebang-unit/README.md

 **Shebang Unit** is an automated testing framework for Bash 4 based on [xUnit].

-Now you don't have any excuse for not practicing some sexy Test-Driven Development in Bash.

 Just download it here : *[releases/shebang_unit]*.
 Write a kata like *[examples/fizzbuzz]* and have fun!

 With **Shebang Unit** you can :